canstar

 What is ‘choice of repairer’ in car insurance?

-If your car insurance policy provides you with the ‘choice of repairer’ this generally means that you can choose who to send your vehicle to for repairs if it’s damaged in an insured event.
-Your policy’s claim excess will apply regardless of who the vehicle is sent to and you may have to pay the difference if your repairer charges more than what the insurer assesses the cost of the damages are.
+When your vehicle is damaged in an insured event, your car insurer will typically send it to a smash repairer in its preferred network.
+But if your policy provides you with ‘choice of repairer’, you can choose who repairs your vehicle.
+Your policy’s excess will apply regardless of who the vehicle is sent to and you may have to pay the difference between what your repairer charges and what the insurer assesses the cost to be.

-Choice of repairer is generally only offered in comprehensive policies and may be included as a standard feature or an optional extra at an additional cost.
+Choice of repairer is generally only offered in comprehensive policies and may be included as a standard feature or an optional extra.

-Who offers a choice of repairer in Australia?
+Who offers ‘choice of repairer’ car insurance in Australia?

-The option for choice of repairer is only offered by a select few car insurance providers in Australia.
-These providers are listed below, current at the time of writing:
+Choice of repairer isn’t offered by all car insurance providers in Australia.
+Canstar Research has put together a list of providers that currently offer this feature at the time of writing:

 Providers offering choice of repairer